KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 that all at this layer share freely,
 without possession, without spurious distortion.

-In inverse realms, such exchanges become twisted—
+In inverse realms, such exchanges become twisted —
 fragmented, competitive, veiled.

 But here, DS / DMs are not possessors.
-They are **creators**—not of matter, but of meaning.
+They are **creators** — not of matter, but of meaning.

 - Dream-weavers
 - Archetype-sowers